Growing up, apple cake was a special treat to be enjoyed each September in honor of the the Jewish New Year.

 I would look forward to having this cake each year.
 As an adult, many years later, out of the blue, I visited Aunt Jane to learn how to make this cake.
 The catch?
 It turned out that she measured everything with her hands!
-I kept trying to stop her so that I could get the proper measurements as I noticed our hands weren’t the same size.
-What I am sharing here is my best guess at Aunt Jane’s Apple Cake made with our Eastern Shore Honey.
+I kept trying to stop her so that I could get the proper measurements because our hands weren’t the same size.
+What I am sharing here is my best guess at Aunt Jane’s Apple Cake using our Eastern Shore Honey.

 Sweet Aunt Jane